 What to Do in Colombia in 3 Weeks: Detailed Itinerary

 Welcome to Colombia!
 Are you ready to see the best places in Colombia?
 Luckily for you, you are in Medellin, the city of eternal spring.

 Nowadays, Medellin has become one of the most popular tourist destinations in Colombia.
-Safety is no longer an issue in most parts of the city; trendy restaurants and places are popping up here and there, and the nightlife is one of the best in the world.
+Safety in Medellin is no longer a major issue in most parts of the city; trendy restaurants and places are popping up here and there, and the nightlife in Medellin is one of the best in the world.

 I recommend spending 3 days in Medellin so you will have enough time to cover all the essentials of the city.

 Note: Many of you might know about Pablo Escobar and his influence on the city and Colombia in general.
 Pablo Escobar is a very sensitive topic in Colombia, so try not to say its name when you are in the city.
 It was less than 20 years since all the crazy things happened.